niontive/RESTServer/README.md

 would return all metadata that contains license "Apache-2.0" OR has title "Valid App 1".
 Do note that for certain fields, underscores get replaced as spaces.

 See the integration tests under /test for examples on performing these requests.
-Detailed information on what is/isn't supported and design decisions can be found under the /doc directory.
+Detailed information on what is/isn't supported and design decisions can be found in file /doc/features.md.